UVMCS120BS2020/AB-Final-Project-MPL/README.md

 This program allows a user to take a desired sound file (supports most extensions), adds an effect to it, then plays it back.

-Through any command line interface, navigate to the directory of which the program files are located.
+Through any command line interface, navigate to the directory of which the project files are located.
+Using the `g++ -std=c++1y main.cpp` command compiles the program, and `./a.exe` will execute the program.

+The options for audio manipulation are:

+- Reverse - Reverses the sound of an audio file.
+- Speed - Changes the rate, as well as the pitch, at which an audio file is played.
+- Tempo - Changes the rate at which an audio file is played (pitch remains intact).
+- Reverb - Adds a reverb, or echo, effect to an audio file.

+See _Usage_ for an example of how to use this program.

 ## Requirements
 This program utilizes: